Caregiving can be a full-time job, but help is available for this very important role.

 The Role of the Caregiver

 Caregivers provide important emotional, practical and physical care for a person with cancer.
 Often, caregivers are family members or friends.
-They may live nearby or far away from the person they care for.
+They may live with, nearby or far away from the person they care for.

 There are many different ways to be a caregiver.
 Caregiving can mean helping your loved one with daily activities, such as getting to the doctor or preparing meals.
 It can also mean helping the person cope with feelings that come up during this time.